 SOFTWARE registry hive from your dead Windows installation.
 You may either connect the old hard disk drive as a slave to another computer or copy only the

 SOFTWARE hive to a USB drive.

 You need to run the following utilities as administrator.
 Otherwise, you’ll get the error A required privilege is not held by the client or similar when loading the hive.

 Keyfinder retrieves product keys from unbootable Windows installations.
 It also has a community-updated configuration file that retrieves product keys for many other applications.

 From the Tools menu, click Load Hive… and select your offline Windows directory.
 The directory structure must be intact (

 Windows\System32\config) as KeyFinder doesn’t allow you to choose the

 SOFTWARE (registry hive) file directly.

 SOFTWARE registry hive.

-ProduKey is an utility from Nirsoft that displays Product Keys of MS-Office, Windows, Exchange Server, and SQL Server installed on your computer.
-You can view this information for your current running operating system, or for another operating system/computer – by using command-line options.
+ProduKey is a utility from Nirsoft that displays Product Keys of MS-Office, Windows, Exchange Server, and SQL Server installed on your computer.
+You can view this information for your current running operating system, or another operating system/computer – by using command-line options.